bee-san/Polymath/content/posts/2019-06-19-how-does-tor-really-work.md

 If this person went to a coffee shop or something, he probably would of be fine.

-There’s a fantastic talk at [DEFCON 22 about how Tor users got caught](https://www.youtube.com/watch?v=eQ2OZKitRwc).
+There’s a fantastic talk at [DEFCON 22 about how Tor users got caught](https://www.youtube.com/watch?v=).
 None of the stories mentioned was caused by Tor, but rather bad OpSec.

+{{ youtube eQ2OZKitRwc }}

 ---